jonberenguer/oryx-complex-macros/README.md

 This tool is created so that you can still use the oryx layout tool but still input your own complex macros.

-I wanted to add macros that would be use for vim keystrokes so that I wouldn't have to upload/modify vimrc.
+I wanted to add macros that would be used for vim keystrokes so that I wouldn't have to upload/modify vimrc.

 ## Build and Usage Process
+note: for now this is only for linux or NIX base systems

 - docker image
 - oryx layout with macro identifiers
 - update the custom-mapping csv file